 A former girlfriend of a Bellevue, WA security company owner, who at the time lived in one of his homes, claimed the defendant was using his security guard company officers to conduct surveillance on, invade the privacy, and defame the plaintiff.

-A fight broke out between the two boxers during the weigh-in ceremony of a scheduled Tacoma, WA professional boxing match.
-The plaintiff claimed the assault was foreseeable, and security was inadequate.
+A fight broke out between the two boxers during the weigh-in ceremony of a scheduled Tacoma, WA, professional boxing match.
+The plaintiff claimed the assault was foreseeable and security was inadequate.

-A George, WA concert venue security supervisor committed battery, false arrest, false imprisonment, and was negligent in removing a show vendor from an unauthorized area during the concert.
+A George, WA concert venue security supervisor committed battery, false arrest, false imprisonment and was negligent in removing a show vendor from an unauthorized area during the concert.

 Patron of a Kent, WA bar, was struck in the face with a firearm by another patron, causing blindness and traumatic brain injury.
 He sued for negligent hiring, negligent training, negligent supervision, and inadequate security.

-A shoplifter was pursued by store employees of a Fife, WA, outdoor and sporting goods store into the parking lot, refusing numerous calls to stop.
+A shoplifter was pursued by employees of a Fife, WA, outdoor and sporting goods store into the parking lot, refusing numerous calls to stop.
 He eventually was taken to the ground by an assistant manager and detained in handcuffs.
 The plaintiff claims he complained of an injured wrist to store personnel and law enforcement, further alleging that medical aid was refused before being taken to and booked into the Pierce County, WA jail on outstanding warrants.
 The plaintiff was subsequently released from jail to have surgery to repair a broken wrist.
-He alleges excessive force and inadequate security training of store personnel.
+Additionally, he alleges excessive force and inadequate security training of store personnel.

-Seattle, WA apartment tenant, was assaulted by a non-resident over a parking dispute issue.
+Seattle, the WA apartment tenant, was assaulted by a non-resident over a parking dispute issue.
 The plaintiff claims proximate cause using tortious conduct and vicarious liability resulting from the inaction of an apartment complex employee to resolve the issue.